Goagekido/480/final/readme.md

   <li>State resource production</li>
   <li>State demographics</li>
 </ul>
 <p>To identify whether the three states will initiate war in the future, we compared the historical COW data with China's, Russia's, and Iran's current data (year 2016).
-We gathered total population, urban popualtion, and military personnel from the WorldBank, and gathered iron steel production data from the Wolrd Steel Association.</p>
+We gathered total population, urban popualtion, and military personnel from the WorldBank, and gathered iron steel production data from the World Steel Association.</p>

 <h3>Necessary Visualizations:</h3>
 <h4>Actual History of Conflict by Initiation vs. Prediction of History of Conflict by Initiation</h4>